 Favourite Logo: Sonos by Bruce Mau Design

 Why: I love the Sonos logo which pulses as you scroll down… it brings a static image to life, incorporating exactly what Sonos is all about – sound.
 The pulsing effect represents the sound waves coming from a speaker, which is no mean feat in a static image.
 Once you start scrolling up and down, you won’t be able to stop – it’s so utterly memorizing.
 Plus it’s a palindrome, and who doesn’t like a palindrome?!

 Favourite Logo: Santa Cruz Logos by Jim Phillips, & Jimbo Phillips

-Why: I like that there’s lots of variations of the red/yellow logo as well as the iconic blue hand.
+Why: I like that there are lots of variations of the red/yellow logo as well as the iconic blue hand.
 Also, I love the massive skate/surf culture history surrounding the brand, and how they’ve brought a retro feel to the logo.

 Favourite Logo: Sony Vaio by Timothy Hanley

 Why: I like this one.
-I think it’s clever as the V and A represent an analog wave, and the ‘I’ and ‘O’ as a 1 and 0 from the digital world.
+I think it’s clever as the V and A represent an analogue wave, and the ‘I’ and ‘O’ as a 1 and 0 from the digital world.